 Having a self-check regularly is a practice that is applied by authentic leaders and many others.
 In our survey with workplace leaders, 50% of executives who are rated as having high self-awareness by their organization through engagement surveys stated that they have an executive coach.

 With a good self-awareness habit, leaders are able to work out their strengths and shortfalls, and only by being aware of them, they can overcome their weak points by making use of their strong points.

 If one is not aware of oneself it can lead to lots of trial and error based on what they can and what they can’t do.
-But not everybody has the luxury of making mistakes and learning through them therefore its very important to know one’s capabilities specially when there is a lot at stake such as time, money and resources.
+But not everybody has the luxury of making mistakes and learning through them, therefore, it’s very important to know one’s capabilities especially when there is a lot at stake such as time, money, and resources.

 As we grow into professionals and leaders, understanding our capabilities, strengths and areas of improvement is essential for long lasting success and perhaps the most vital leadership skill.

 Self-awareness begins with paying attention to own thoughts, emotions and feelings.
 It is related to emotional intelligence which stems from honest self-thought.
 Self-awareness is monitoring the way we act and think and be aware of our internal voice.
 One must be willing to dwell deep and learn about oneself.